provinzio/firmware/README.md

 # UHK Firmware with Extended macro engine

-This fork if UHK firmware extends the keyboard with a "simple" macro language that allows users to customize behaviour of the UHK from user space.
+This fork of UHK firmware extends the keyboard with a "simple" macro language that allows users to customize behaviour of the UHK from user space.

 These include things like:
 - macro commands to switch keymaps (`switchKeymap`) or layers (`holdLayer`, `toggleLayer`), activate keys (`holdKey`, `tapKey`),
 - some basic conditionals (e.g., `ifCtrl`, `ifDoubletap`), allowing to mimic secondary roles and various timeout scenarios
 - super-simple control flow (basically `goTo` instruction), and commands to activate other macros (`call`, `fork`, `exec`)
 - many configuration options which are not directly exposed by Agent (`set`)